opoupeney/dfd/source/glossary.rst

         A Full Stack developer is a developer that can develop both the client and server sides of an application and who has familiarity at each layer of the technology stack from UX/UI to APIs to Data Modeling, Business Logic and Sever. grunt
-        A command-line utility for running build scripts.
+        A command-line utility for running build scripts. graphical controls
-    Hexadecimal Colors
+        A graphical control element or control is an element of interaction in a graphcial user interface (GUI) Hexadecimal Colors
         Hexadecimal color values are supported in all major browsers.
 A hexadecimal color is specified in the following format: #RRGGBB, where the RR (red), GG (green) and BB (blue) hexadecimal integers specify the components of the color.
 All values must be between 00 and FF.
 For example, the #ff0000 value is rendered as red, since the red component is set to its highest value (ff) and the others are set to 00. #000000 if black and #ffffff is white.
     IaaS
-        Infrastructure as a Service (IaaS) is a fundamental service model of cloud computing where servers, storage and networking are virtualized and provided on demand, in a pay-as-you-go model. multitenancy
+        Infrastructure as a Service (IaaS) is a fundamental service model of cloud computing where servers, storage and networking are virtualized and provided on demand, in a pay-as-you-go model.
+    Material Design
+        Material Design is a specification for a unified system of visual, motion, and interaction design that adapts across different devices and different screen sizes. multitenancy
         Multitenancy refers to a software architecture where one instance of a software application (ie. DreamFace) runs on one server and serves multiple tenants or clients where each client is a tenant. module